Darryl-Chamberlain-Jr/Auto-DIG/README.md

     3. Modify the *DIR* to point to your local directory.
 Example: *home/yourUsername/git-repos/AAG-College-Algebra*

 4. Run the shell script *generateExams.sh*
-    1. Open your command prompt/terminal and navigate to the shellScript folder.
+    1. Open your terminal and navigate to the shellScript folder.

-       You can achieve this by typing *cd ./git-repos/AAG-Colege-Algebra/shellScript*
+       If you created the *git-repo* folder in your home directory as we suggested, you can navigate to the *generateExams.sh* shell script with *cd ./git-repos/Auto-DIG/shellScript*

     2. Run the shell script.